Aleš Križan

-Aleš Križan (born 25 July 1971) is a retired Slovenian football defender.
+Aleš Križan (born 25 July 1971) is a Slovenian retired footballer who played as a defender.

+Club career

 Križan most notably played in England for Barnsley having joined from Maribor.
 He played in the 1997–98 Premier League with the South Yorkshire club, appearing in 12 matches as a starter.
 However, they were relegated after that season and he only played one more league game in the next two seasons for Barnsley after John Hendrie became the manager and also after breaking a leg at the beginning of season.
 He left the team in 2000, shortly after his teammates lost the playoff final to Ipswich Town.

 After retiring from professional football, he played amateur football in Austria for SV Wildon and USV Mettersdorf.

+International career

-Križan was capped 25 times for the Slovenian national team between 1993 and 1998.
+Križan was capped 25 times for the Slovenia national team between 1992 and 1998.